asus-linux-drivers/asus-numberpad-driver/README.md

 - Multiple levels of backlight
 - Customizable default level of backlight
 - Numpad padding configuration
-- Protected activation/deactivation (touch has to start on numlock location and takes longer then customizable activation time)
+- Protected activation/deactivation (touch has to start on numlock location and activation is done after customizable amount of time (default is 0.5s))
 - Customizable top left icon action

 ## Installation